Andre601/blog/docs/posts/2021/09-28-bots-and-admin.md

     Here is an example from my own bot which does not allow administrator as a valid permission for itself:
     ![!image 1](/blog/assets/img/posts/bots-and-admin/image-1.jpg){: loading=lazy }

-# Why you shouldn't give Bots or ask from Administrator
+# Why you shouldn't give Bots or ask for Administrator

 !!! info
     This post is originally from [SpigotMC][^1] but I decided to make this blog post to also improve some things from the original.